Breakthrough Technology for Measuring Carbon and Carbon Equivalents

 - We miniaturized the spectrometer, while still delivering the needed spectral range and resolution, especially for the carbon line, and for the various transition and heavy metals.
 For example, the carbon line measurement at 191.3 nm requires a resolution of < 0.1 nm full width half max (FWHM) because of nearby interfering iron lines from the base metal excitation.

 Who’s using and approved it?

-Most major pipeline owner/operator use a SciAps Z for their materials.
+Most major pipeline owner/operators use a SciAps Z for their materials.
 In fact, SciAps Pipeline App was born when the largest owner/operator tested and accepted the Z for carbon and CE in pipeline materials, with a specific testing protocol.
 Four independent studies, including the Gas Technology Institute and ASTM, have proven that the SciAps Z performs equivalently or superior to spark OES technology.
 These studies usually include in-field testing with both spark OES and handheld LIBS, with samples removed for outside laboratory testing.
 In every study, handheld LIBS precision and accuracy has been on par with spark OES.

 Major refineries are deploying them for carbon testing, as are the inspection companies that support their NDT/PMI programs.
 The most common applications for carbon analysis are pipeline steels for carbon content and carbon equivalents, verifying L and H grade stainless, and more recently, residual element analysis (API 751).

 There’s increasing use of handheld LIBS for sulfidic corrosion studies, to verify silicon content is < 0.1% in carbon steels.
 The power industry uses the technology extensively for flow accelerated corrosion studies to verify chromium content in steel in the 0.03% range.
 Regulatory burdens on handheld X-ray make the handheld LIBS an attractive alternative.